rotki/docs/usage-guides/history/events.md

+---
+description: Browsing, filtering, decoding, and editing historical events from exchanges and blockchains.
+---

 # History events

 > [!TIP]
-> **Trying to understand event types?** See the [Event Types & Subtypes Reference](/usage-guides/event-types) for a complete guide to what each event category means, with examples and default tax treatments.
+> **Trying to understand event types?** See the [Event Types & Subtypes Reference](/usage-guides/tax-accounting/event-types) for a complete guide to what each event category means, with examples and default tax treatments.

 rotki is capable of pulling and decoding a bunch of different events, ranging from EVM chain transactions to exchanges events and more.
 When you visit the `History Events` section the process to obtain all the information will start.
 You will be able to check the status in an informative breakdown per blockchain address.
 Free users are limited to a number of latest events.